fadialailan/next-porfolio/README.md

 # About

-a work in progress porfolio website
+a work in progress portfolio website

 # Why not use a static website generator like Astro Js